 One of my favourite recommendations when dealing with any kind of skin upset, chlorophyll is worth its weight in gold when it comes to detoxing, dealing with a hangover and clearing up general skin rage.
 Chlorophyll is the green pigment in plants and can do all kinds of wonderful things.
 It has been touted as a remedy for everything from body odour to constipation and is a potent anti-oxidant.
 I don’t know about all of it’s supposed benefits, but from personal experience it keeps my skin on the straight and narrow, even if I have a wobbly weekend (hello Electric Picnic) and it helped with jet lag when I lived in Australia.
 A daily glass of green water – 1 teaspoon of liquid chlorophyll diluted in water – can give you an extra dose of vegetables and support the removal of toxins.
 Eliminating toxins more quickly = bye bye acne/hangover/post holiday bloating asap!
 You’re looking for a preservative free formulation, and low strength (200mg/ml) as the higher strengths taste disgusting and can stain your teeth.
 Some brands will have spearmint oil, alfalfa extract and vegetable oil, which are all fine.
 Nature’s Sunshine is my favourite brand, and the only one I find with these specifications in Ireland.
 I can only find this one in Health Matters on Grafton Street (Dublin) or Here’s Health on Patrick Street (Cork), although I have found most health food shops are very obliging if you ask them to order things in for you.

 Zinc plays a part in hormone balance and regulates oil gland activity – therefore it is an essential nutrient for clear skin.
 Studies have shown that people with acne tend to also have a zinc deficiency.
 The type of zinc supplement you buy can have a big impact on how well it works.
 Zinc picinolate is one of the most bioactive (read: most easily absorbed) forms available, and zinc sulphate also has some research to support it when it comes to treating acne.
 You do also need to make sure the zinc you’re taking is of good quality – Solgar and Viridian are two of the brands I use regularly for supplements – as otherwise you’re wasting your money completely.
+Part of what I love about Skinade CLEAR is that it contains zinc in very well absorbed form so you don’t need to worry about this if you are taking CLEAR.
 NOTE: check with you doctor if you are taking any medication or have a copper deficiency before taking any supplements.

 I’ve had great success with adding the above to my diet, have you tried any of them?
 Or if you have any other beautifying supplements please let me know in the comments below!